sdwangntu/hadoop-cluster/README.md

 ## Build image:
-docker build -t hadoop3hbase-spark-hive .  <br />
+* docker build -t hadoop3hbase-spark-hive .

 Note the hive-metastore-db image can be built at the directory Dockerfile-mysql, where mysql is used as the hive metastore DB.

 ## Pull image from dockerhub